 Example: "Let's list the advantages and any concerns about this property.
 You'll see the benefits far outweigh any downsides."

-Effectiveness: This logical approach helps clients make a more informed and confident decision.
+Effectiveness: This logical approach enables clients to make more informed and confident decisions.

 The Puppy Dog Close allows the client to try out the product or experience it firsthand, making it harder to say no.